 “Manifold powers” or “various miracles” (ESV)

-Aside from the twelve, there are only four men mentioned in the NT who performed these miracles: Paul and Barnabas, and Stephen and Philip (two of the six of Acts 6:1-6).
+Aside from the twelve, there are only four men mentioned in the NT who performed these miracles: Paul and Barnabas, and Stephen (Acts 6:8-10) and Philip (Acts 8:4-7; 12-13).
 While Paul and Barnabas are called Apostles, Stephen and Philip are not.
-However, based on what the key verses above and the passages below reveal, I believe we can safely conclude that they were regarded as Apostles along the same line as Barabas.
+However, based on what the key verses above and the passages below reveal, I believe we can safely conclude that they were regarded as Apostles along the same line as Barnabas.
 We have the twelve Apostles and Paul, then we have Barnabas, Stephen and Philip.
 While these three were not given the same status as the other Apostles, they did perform the signs and wonders of an Apostle.
 The idea that these “signs and wonders and mighty works” were given to anyone other than Apostles, is not supported by the NT account.
 All of these passages of Scripture clearly limit these miracles to the Apostles.

 Even if Stephen and Philip were not regarded as Apostles, they would be the very rare exception.
 One’s doctrinal position should never be based on exceptions, but always according to the primary or fundamental teaching on any given biblical subject.
 In addition, they were in association with the Apostles – the same as Barnabas – which is a significant point that must be considered.

 Note: The seventy (seventy-two — ESV/NIV) whom Jesus commissioned in Luke 10:1-20, are to be regarded not as the norm, but as those whom He sent with a temporary enabling for a temporary assignment.
 That situation was before the cross and before Pentecost — which was the beginning of the Church and its associated spiritual gifts.
 Furthermore, they didn’t have the same authority as the Apostles.